liuxuanzhang718/7850FinalProject/README.md

-# CLEAN-Contact
+# CSE 7850 - Final Project

-This repository contains the code and data for the paper "CLEAN-Contact: Contrastive Learning-enabled Enzyme Functional Annotation Prediction with Structural Inference".
+Author: Sizhe Fang, Xinyue Huang, Xuanzhang Liu, Yiling Wu

 ## Introduction
-CLEAN-Contact requires protein sequences and structures as input.
+Building upon the CLEAN-Contact method, our approach leverages the protein language model ESM-2 to encode amino acid sequences and the convolutional neural network ResNet50 to process structural data derived from contact maps.
 The sequence inputs can be CSV or FASTA files.
 The structure inputs must be PDB files.

-Please note that if the proteins in the input CSV or FASTA files already have structures in the [Alphafold database](https://alphafold.ebi.ac.uk/), CLEAN-Contact will pull those PDB files for the user.
-In that case the user will only need to include their protein sequences as input.
-Otherwise, if the protein structures are not already in the Alphafold database, the user should obtain their PDB files from another method before running CLEAN-Contact.
+Please note that due to the limitation of GitHub file, the data file is stored in the GT Box.

 ## Installation and Setup
 ### Requirements